-- a A matter personal to a member of staff that is being considered by a meeting of council OR the HR committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of the HR committee or, if he is not available, the vice-chairman of the HR committee of absence occasioned by illness or other reason and that person shall report such absence to the HR committee at its next meeting. - The chairman of the HR committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the employee.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the HR committee. - Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman of the HR committee or in his absence, the vice-chairman of the HR committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the HR committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the employee relates to the chairman or vice-chairman of the HR committee, this shall be communicated to another member of the HR committee, which shall be reported back and progressed by resolution of the HR committee.
+- a A matter personal to a member of staff that is being considered by a meeting of [Council] OR the HR committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the HR committee or, if he is not available, the vice-chairman (if there is one) of the HR committee of absence occasioned by illness or other reason and that person shall report such absence to the HR committee at its next meeting. - The chairman of the HR committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the member of staff.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the HR committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the HR committee or in his absence, the vice-chairman of the HR committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the HR committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the member of staff relates to the chairman or vice-chairman of the HR committee, this shall be communicated to another member of the HR committee, which shall be reported back and progressed by resolution of the HR committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.